teddyking/docs-tap/getting-started.md

 time worrying about the provision, configuration, and operations of the backing services they depend on.

 This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
 Below are the usecases that are unlocked by Services Toolkit on TAP.
 Those marked with GA are Generally Available in version 0.5.0.

 ### Usecases unlocked by Services Toolkit on TAP

 1. Usecase1 -  Binding an application to a pre-provisioned service instance running in the same namespace (GA).
 2. Usecase2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster (GA).
 3. Usecase3 - Binding an application to a service instance running on a different k8s cluster (Beta).
-4. Usecase4 - Binding an application to a service running outside K8s (ex external Azure DB) (Beta).
+4. Usecase4 - Binding an application to a service running outside K8s (e.g. external Azure DB) (Beta).

 Services Toolkit comprises the following Kubernetes-native components: